barsoom/pipeline/README.md

     heroku config:set WEB_PASSWORD=your-password-here
     heroku config:set SECRET_KEY_BASE=$(rake secret)

+Optionally you can use SSO instead of WEB_PASSWORD via the use of [jwt_authentication](https://github.com/barsoom/jwt_authentication), see that gem for docs.

 By default builds will go from "building" to "pending" after 60 minutes as some builds may have been killed in a bad way where the final status was never reported.
 You can change this time like this: